Charles Martel-class ironclad: Development and cancellation

 But according to naval historian Theodore Ropp, the decision to cancel the vessels had been made in late 1884, during the tenure of Admiral Alexandre Peyron; while he was not a partisan of the Jeune École, he was also not convinced that further battleship construction was warranted during a period of technological uncertainty.
 He remained committed to completing the Marceau class and Hoche, as they were already well advanced in construction, but was unwilling to authorize construction of any new vessels.
 This is corroborated by the 1887 edition of the contemporary journal The Naval Annual, which reported that the decision was made to suspend the vessels on 24 October 1884.
 But Thomas Brassey noted that the ships had been ordered in 1882 and that at least some work on the keel for Brennus had already been completed by October 1884, though Charles Martel had not yet been laid down.

 In 1887, Aube left the ministry and his replacement, Édouard Barbey, disagreed with his predecessor over the future composition of the French fleet.
 Huin suggested reworking the design for Brennus, which Barbey accepted, resulting in France's first pre-dreadnought battleship, Brennus.
 There is some confusion as to the ship's fate.
-Jordan and Caresse seem to indicate that the two vessels were one in the same, stating that "work on the partially built Brennus resumed in 1889."
+Jordan and Caresse seem to indicate that the two vessels were one and the same, stating that "work on the partially built Brennus resumed in 1889."
 But in another publication, Caresse provides a new keel-laying date for Brennus on 2 January 1889, and Brassey indicates the two were different vessels.
 Speaking of Charles Martel, the historian Luc Feron states more plainly, instructing readers to "[not] confuse this one with the 12,000-ton battleship of the 1890 program which was actually built."
 Charles Martel was scrapped in Toulon and some of her components were reused in other projects.
 Her name was reused in the later battleship Charles Martel, also designed by Huin.